pruthv1k/containers/README.md

 ## Description

-**Features tested and implemented on Google Kubernetes and Red Hat Openshift** is a [brief description of your project].
-It aims to [main goal or functionality of the project].
-This project is designed to [additional details about the project’s purpose, target audience, or unique features].
+**Features tested and implemented on Google Kubernetes and Red Hat Openshift**

 ## Table of Contents